QuadraticPrism/D2CPBotLoadInMacros/README.md

 - F6 hard reloads the script, in the event of accidental input, or a misfire, or whatever reason.
 Instantly stops itself in its tracks.
 - Has no logic as to where it currently is, or if the other macro is running.
 Operator must consider how this script works in order to extract maximum value from this macro.

-All functions assume the user is currently aboard the HELM or at the Enclave*.

-*Except orbit_to_helm/enclave, which assumes the user is in orbit, and switch_characters which can be used anywhere.

 ## List of Functions

 Substitute * with N or M for desired difficulty.